"The wheat industry is in crisis," says National Association of Wheat Grower President Sherman Reese.

 "We have faced challenges in the past," Schuler says.
 "But this year is different.
 There is a real sense of urgency."

-Increased market prices could help, and but the underlying problem in the U.S. is yield and risk compared to other crop options.
+Increased market prices could help, and but the underlying problem in the

 "The answer is biotechnology," Schuler says.